erdebee/homey-innova-ac/README.md

 Adds support for Innova WiFi connected airco's.

+To use this application, download these sourcefiles, install homey SDK and type `homey app install`

 ---
 ## Use at your own responsibility
 Author takes no responsibility in any damage caused by this application to persons or their belongings, under any circumstance.